inkarkat/git-extensions/etc/hubcheats-submodules.md

 ## merge the superproject
 `$ hub reintegratetom`

+# Rules
+- When checking out branches, do so everywhere (especially both in the superproject and submodule(s)).
+Mixing branches will lead to dirty working copies!

 # Conflicts
 Resolution and merges have to be done in the submodule itself, as the superproject can only reference a single commit!
 So, if there has been